How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 Speech Disorders Associated With Traumatic Brain Injury

-As a result, you will most likely be working be working with a team of healthcare professionals to help you recover.
+As a result, you will most likely be working with a team of healthcare professionals to help you recover.

-Included in this team will be a speech therapist who will focus on your recovery as it pertains to your speech disorders.
+Speech therapists form a vital part of this team and focus on your recovery as it pertains to your speech disorders.

-This includes the muscles of the face, throat, and mouth, since the speech goals for a traumatic brain injury patient go beyond just language.
+The speech therapy goals for a traumatic brain injury go beyond just language.

 1. Memory Difficulties